vortahq/rich-error/Readme.md

 ### JsonMode

 JsonMode is a flag controlling the format of generated output, the default format is string.
 You can change the output format by setting the `JsonMode` to `true`.

+## Helpers

+This package provides a set of helper function and structs to help users to utilize the full power of the RichError.
+Currently, there are following constructs:
+- **gRPC interception** which uses RichError's Kind to determine gRPC's status code.
+- **Logger** which tries to log RichErrors in the most complete way (based on the logger given to it).
+- **Sentry** which reports errors to sentry using `sentry-go` and uses RichErrors metadata to enrich the reported errors.